-STRUCTURE, GOVERNANCE AND MANAGEMENT
+STRUCTURE.
+GOVERNANCE AND MANAGEMENT

 The ELMC was incorporated on the 13th January 1904.
-The Provincial Grand Master of the Masonic Province of East Lancashire is a non-Executive Director and the President of the Charity.
+The Provincial Grand Master of the Masonic Province of East Lancashire is a non-Executive Director and President of the Charity.
 The Deputy Provincial Grand Master is also a non-Executive Director and the Deputy President.
-The business and affairs of the Charity are directed by the Board of Directors/Trustees in accordance with the Articles of Association, and managed on a day to day basis by the Operations Director, Julie Ward, and part-time Administrative Officer, Karen Hall.
+The business and affairs of the Charity are directed by the Board of Directors/Trustees in accordance with the Articles of Association, and managed on a day to day basis by the Operations Director, Julie Ward, and part-time Administrative Officer.
+Karen Hall.

 Voting Members, known as Representative Members, are appointed by each Lodge and Chapter of the Masonic Province of East Lancashire.
-Any Brother, his family or friend may become an individual member of the ELMC at the discretion of the Board through a personal gift of at least £60 per annum.
-These "Friends" are entitled, should they wish, to attend the Annual General Meeting and to receive a copy of the Annual Report, but are not entitled to cast a vote at the AGM.
+Any person may become an "Individual Member" of the ELMC at the discretion of the Board providing they make a contribution of at least £60 per annum.
+These Members are entitled to attend the Annual General Meeting and to receive a copy of the Annual Report, but at the AGM are not entitled to cast a vote.